The Stolen Eagle: Plot

 During the Siege of Alesia in 52 BC, Centurion Lucius Vorenus of the 13th Legion commands his men as Gallic warriors fall on his line.
-In contrast to the Gauls' chaotic charge, the Roman files fight with precision, until one drunk legionary, Titus Pullo, breaks ranks and charges into the crowd of Gauls.
-Vorenus angrily orders him back into formation, but Pullo hits him.
+In contrast to the Gauls' chaotic charge, the Romans fight using a tight and well-organized shield wall, until one drunk legionary, Titus Pullo, breaks ranks and charges into the crowd of Gauls.
+Vorenus rescues and angrily orders him back into formation, and Pullo strikes him.
 Later, the assembled soldiers watch as Pullo is flogged and condemned to death for his disorderly conduct.

-The day after, Vercingetorix, "King of the Gauls", is brought before Julius Caesar and made to surrender, ending the eight-year-long Gallic Wars.
+The day after, the Gallic chieftain Vercingetorix is brought before Julius Caesar and made to surrender, ending the eight-year-long Gallic Wars.
 Caesar's niece, Atia of the Julii, orders her son Octavian to deliver a horse she has purchased straight to Caesar in Gaul to ensure that he remembers them above all other well-wishers.
-Caesar himself receives news that his daughter, married to his friend Gnaeus Pompeius Magnus with whom he shares power in Rome, has died in childbirth along with her stillborn daughter.
-A blood tie broken between them, Caesar orders a new wife be found for Pompey.
+Caesar himself receives news that his daughter Julia, married to his friend Gnaeus Pompeius Magnus with whom he shares power in Rome, has died in childbirth along with her stillborn daughter.
+Fearing the loss of their friendship, Caesar and his general, Mark Antony, muse that they must find Pompey a new wife.

-In the Roman Senate, Cato the Younger moves that Caesar is stripped of his command and recalled to Rome to answer charges of misusing his office and illegal warmongering.
-Pompey, as sole Consul present, vetoes the motion, insisting on trusting Caesar.
-At the theater that night, Scipio introduces his daughter Cornelia Metella to Pompey as a prospective wife, while Cato warns him that he must ally against Caesar before it is too late.
-Pompey again asserts that Caesar means no harm, although privately, he is troubled by Caesar's rising prestige and power and gives orders to one of his slaves who is leaving on a trip to Gaul.
-At night in the encampment of the 13th Legion, the Aquila (Eagle Standard) is stolen by brigands.
-To avoid a potentially disastrous drop in morale, Mark Antony orders Vorenus to retrieve it.
+In the Roman Senate, Cato the Younger moves that Caesar is stripped of his command and recalled to Rome to answer charges of abusing his office and illegal warmongering.
+Pompey, as sole Consul present, vetoes the motion and declares his faith in Caesar's leadership.
+At the theater that night, Metellus Scipio introduces his daughter Cornelia Metella to Pompey as a prospective wife, while Cato warns him that he must ally against Caesar before it is too late.
+Pompey again asserts that Caesar means no harm, although privately, he is troubled by Caesar's rising prestige and gives orders to one of his slaves who is leaving on a trip to Gaul.
+At night in the encampment of the 13th Legion, the Aquila is stolen by Gallic brigands.
+To avoid a potentially disastrous drop in morale, Antony orders Vorenus to retrieve it.
 As Vorenus feels the mission is doomed to failure, he has the condemned Pullo released from the stockade to assist him.